c3lang/c3-web/docs/getting-started/prebuilt-binaries.md

 ### "cc: not found"
 On Linux and MacOS, C3 uses the available C compiler to link with the correct libraries.
-While C3 contains a built-in linker, it is likely that your system will lack a complete environment with unless a C compiler is available.
+While C3 contains a built-in linker, it is likely that your system will lack a complete environment unless a C compiler is available.

 Linux users should generally install GCC or Clang, according to their distribution's documentation.
 Below is a list of officially tested distributions and the minimum packages required to compile and link C3 programs: